shorebirdtech/docs/docs/faq.md

 Please don't hestiate to reach out over Github issues or Discord if you encounter any issues.

+### What types of changes does Shorebird support?

+Shorebird can change any Dart code in your application.
+This includes app code, generated code, and code in packages.

+We do not support changes to assets (images, fonts, etc.) or non-Dart code (Java or Kotlin) at this time.

 ### How does this relate to Firebase Remote Config or Launch Darkly?

 Code push allows adding new code / replacing code on the device.
 Firebase